Ibrahim Ssemujju Nganda: Career

+Ssemujju fell out with FDC and together with Erias Lukwago and Kiiza Besigye formed a new polictical party.
+People's Front for Freedom (PFF) was launched on 8 July 2025.
+Ssemujju now subscribes to PFF.

+Ssemujju recontested for the Kira parliamentary seat in 2026 and lost to NUPs George Musisi in the hotly contested elections.

+On 19th July, 2026, He ran out of the country to currently undisclosed country due to fear of being imprisoned.

 Other considerations

 In parliament, he chaired the Committee on Commissions, Statutory Authorities and State Enterprises.
 He is also a member of the Committee on Defence and Internal Affairs and of the Business Committee.
-He is married to Faridah Ssemujju, and together are the parents of three daughters and three sons.
+He is married to Faridah Ssemujju, and together are the parents of two daughters and two sons.